jasonaaronwilson/omni-archive/README.md

 x-OR=magic\0
 ```

-(You'll later learn that these are just user defined comments so this
-essentially comes for free.)

 ### Members

 A member consists of a variable sized header plus zero or more "raw"
-bytes of binary data (aka the file contents).
+bytes of binary data (aka the data or file contents).

 A header *almost* looks like a UTF-8 encoded text file except that
 instead of "newlines" to seperate the "lines" of the header, we use a